shapeshifter/shapeshifter-specification/docs/use-case-descriptions/use-cases/operate-phase.md

 ## Revocation Flexibility Offer

-The process diagram is similar to Figure 3-9.
+The process diagram is similar to the figure in [Revocation of FlexOffer](validate-phase.md#revocation-flexibility-offer).

 <table>
   <tr>